MRAx09/carb_counter/README.md

 ### Demo:

 ### Tech:
-- Using Heroku to deply the site.
+- Using Heroku to deploy the site.
 - Using the Nutritionix API to calculate nutritional information.
 - Using databases to store user input.
 - Using databasess to securely log in users.